ReemaM/api/README.md

 # api
-Starter for REST API workshop that show how to start working on REST APIs using Nodejs and Express.
+Starter for REST API workshop that shows how to start working on REST APIs using Nodejs and Express.

 # Requirements
 * Node.js

 # Usage
-1. Click Clone or download button.
-Then, Download ZIP.
+1. Click **Clone** or **download** button.
+Then, **Download ZIP**.
 <img width="463" alt="download api starter" src="https://user-images.githubusercontent.com/42312407/74997715-e515d780-5467-11ea-8348-6103db4d43f2.png">
-2. Right click on the downloaded .zip folder and click Extract All.
+2. Right click on the downloaded .zip folder and click **Extract All**.

 # First Activity
 ## Activity Goal
-In this activity you will learn how to use the first REST API call method **GET**.
+In this activity you will learn how to use the first REST API call method *GET*.
-You will call [TheMovieDB](https://developers.themoviedb.org/3/getting-started/introduction) public API to retrieve list of movies information.
+You will call [TheMovieDB](https://developers.themoviedb.org/3/getting-started/introduction) public API to retrieve the list of movie information.
 <!--
 In [First Activity](#first-activity) you learned how to response to the user for a simple request all the requests will return the same response.
 What if the user ask you to answer based on some input that are provided in the request? which